nonydev27/easymath/README.md

 # Welcome to EasyMath 👋

-This is the official repository for **MathKids**, a mobile application built with [Expo](https://expo.dev) designed to help children aged **4 – 10** master mathematical concepts through interactive play.
+This is the official repository for **EasyMath**, a mobile application built with [Expo](https://expo.dev) designed to help children aged **4 – 10** master mathematical concepts through interactive play.

 ## About the Project